Updated 5 October 2023

 When a user submits a report or request through WasteWorks, the following personal data is collected:

-mySociety does not handle any payment information via WasteWorks.
-Payment details are handled by the client’s payment provider, who provides mySociety with an authorisation response to indicate the status of a transaction.
+SocietyWorks does not handle any payment information via WasteWorks.
+Payment details are handled by the client’s payment provider, who provides SocietyWorks with an authorisation response to indicate the status of a transaction.

 When a user submits a request through FOIWorks, the following personal data is collected:

-At mySociety, some members of staff have access to this data (see below under Security for details of access control).
-During any period of time, 1-3 members of mySociety staff may be actively moderating the site.
-They are trained to protect personal data, not sharing it with anyone outside the direct SocietyWorks team other than in exceptional circumstances (for example, if required by law to hand it over to police; if serious abuse of the site prompts them to escalate to the wider team of developers; or if concerns for a user’s safety causes them to seek advice from the Chief Executive or trustees).
+At SocietyWorks, some members of staff have access to this data (see below under Security for details of access control).
+During any period of time, 1-3 members of SocietyWorks staff may be actively moderating the site.
+They are trained to protect personal data, not sharing it with anyone outside the direct SocietyWorks team other than in exceptional circumstances (for example, if required by law to hand it over to police; if serious abuse of the site prompts them to escalate to the wider team of developers; or if concerns for a user’s safety causes them to seek advice from the Managing Director (SocietyWorks), Chief Executive (mySociety) or non-executive directors / trustees).

-mySociety only uses users’ personal data for the purpose of sending their report or request to the relevant authority; and, except in the case of NoiseWorks, to send them follow-up emails to ask if their issue has been fixed.
+SocietyWorks only uses users’ personal data for the purpose of sending their report or request to the relevant authority and to send them follow-up emails to ask if their issue has been resolved.

-All passwords on mySociety’s services must meet minimum complexity requirements, and login attempts are throttled, mitigating against remote brute-forcing.
-All passwords are stored in the database encrypted with a one-way bcrypt hash, mitigating against local brute-forcing. mySociety administrator accounts must adhere to mySociety’s own strict security policies, plus have two-factor authentication (whereby a changing code on a device needs to be input in addition to a password in order to log in).
+All passwords on our services must meet minimum complexity requirements, and login attempts are throttled, mitigating against remote brute-forcing.
+All passwords are stored in the database encrypted with a one-way bcrypt hash, mitigating against local brute-forcing.
+SocietyWorks Administrator accounts must adhere to our own strict security policies, plus have two-factor authentication (whereby a changing code on a device needs to be input in addition to a password in order to log in).

-mySociety makes use of both public and private cloud infrastructure.
+SocietyWorks’ services are hosted on mySociety’s scalable, automated and secure server platform that makes use of both public and private cloud infrastructure.
 All systems are hosted in secure, access-controlled data centres in the UK and Ireland.
-All data centre operators have ISO27001 certification. .
+All data centre operators have ISO27001 certification.7

-Privileged credentials are only transmitted to mySociety servers via encrypted protocols (HTTPS or SSH).
+Privileged credentials are only transmitted to SocietyWorks servers via encrypted protocols (HTTPS or SSH).
 Credentials are only exchanged in person or out-of-band with manual integrity checking.

 A summary of our security measures will be maintained on the SocietyWorks website here: https://www.societyworks.org/features/hosted-secure/

-FixMyStreet’s submission form clearly states how different types of users’ data (personal and public) will be processed, and we can make this explicit, both on the page and on the confirmation email.
+We clearly state how different types of users’ data (personal and public) will be processed.
 We believe that no other active consent is required from the user since, as the ICO says, there is “a positive action that makes it clear someone is agreeing to the use of their information for a specific and obvious purpose”.

-We remove user accounts and anonymise problem reports that have been inactive for a period of two years.
-Except in exceptional circumstances, we do not delete problem reports or updates made through FixMyStreet.
-The ICO states that requests for erasure may be turned down when personal data is processed for archiving purposes in the public interest, scientific research, historical research or statistical purposes.
+We remove user accounts and anonymise problem reports that have been inactive for a period of two years on FixMyStreet and WasteWorks.
+Except in exceptional circumstances, we do not delete problem reports or updates made through FixMyStreet and WasteWorks.

 The retention period for FOIWorks requests are as follows: We delete requests and all user’s personal information;

-mySociety sometimes shares anonymised data with researchers, and sometimes performs its own research on data generated by our websites.
+SocietyWorks and mySociety sometimes share anonymised data with researchers, and sometimes perform their own research on data generated by our websites.
 In the case of reports sent through FixMyStreet, this data will never include the user’s name, address, email address or any other identifying information.
 Data is only looked at in aggregate, for example to see how many reports were made in a specific area or within a specific category.
-This does not apply to NoiseWorks.

 We advise clients to check the following: